patrickoser/social-app/README.md

 reference for later.

 Todo:
-    Pull in currentUser username to Profile and add default images and the ability to upload their own images.
+    Add default images and the ability to upload their own images.
 Hide it behind a dropdown menu.

     Add a Profile component that sits above posts and create post form to distinguish it from Home.
 Contains pfp, username, bio,